 Do you believe you have what it takes to become a diesel technician?
 If you’ve always been interested in heavy-duty engines and fuel systems, you’ll want to get more information about our Automotive and Diesel Technology program.

-You’ll have the opportunity to work on diesel engines from name brands such as:
+You’ll have the opportunity to work on diesel engines from name brands like:

 Apply to the Automotive Training Center Diesel Program Today!